How to decorate a Christmas tree – simple steps to a showstopping design

 1. Choose the right tree

 The very first step is ensuring you choose the right tree for your space and your style.
-Size matters – if you’re going big, ensure you know how tall your ceilings are so you can make sure there’s enough space to fit in your Christmas tree topper ideas.
-It’s also becoming more and more important to source trees sustainably, so look out for suppliers who do so.
+If you’re going big, ensure you know how tall your ceilings are so you can make sure there’s enough space to fit in your tree topper.
+It’s also becoming more important to source trees sustainably, so look out for suppliers who do so or go for an artificial tree you can reuse each year.

 2. Position your tree